Progress

 You

-won’t accidentally place your heel or ankle too high on your opposite leg or
+won’t accidentally place your heel or ankle too high on the shin or thigh of

 You

-cross-legged if you recently rushed or felt hurried, because muscular tensions
+to be seated cross-legged if you recently rushed or felt hurried, because

-in your abdomen might persist and might cause your legs to be tense.
+muscular tensions in your abdomen might persist and might cause your legs to be

-or thigh of your opposite leg and as near to your abdomen as you can support it
+shin or thigh of your opposite leg and as near to your abdomen as you can

-with only small downward pressure is sufficient for your position to be firm
+support it with only small downward pressure is sufficient for your position to

-and comfortable and to progress toward a more developed cross-legged position.
+be firm and comfortable and to progress toward a more developed cross-legged

-pressure on the upper side of your opposite leg.
+pressure on the shin or thigh of your opposite leg.
 If

 your heel or ankle presses

-your opposite leg beneath it that will pry
+your opposite leg beneath it that might pry

 If your heel or ankle presses